Why Move to an Independent Living Community?

 Most adults face the challenge of staying active as they grow older.
 Like their younger counterparts, older Americans find that motivation is their chief problem, followed by convenience and opportunity.
 For the younger set, finding time to work out is a challenge.
 For older adults, it's typically a matter of opportunity and desire.

 Independent living communities take care of both of these obstacles.
-From recreation activities to a fitness center to pedestrian and bicycle-friendly designs, you’re assured an active lifestyle if you want it.
+From recreation activities to pedestrian and bicycle-friendly designs, you're assured an active lifestyle if you want it.

 No matter where you live right now, it's probably not as safe as an independent living community.
 That's because these communities are developed with safety and security in mind.
 From the security-minded neighborhood plan to the way the dwellings themselves were built, and even a guarded gate in many, everything has been designed and engineered with safety and security in mind.
 This also goes for handrails in the bathroom and other safety measures you may need as you get older.